HairongWu/Auto-X-Industry/engine/README.md

 This engine only supports the model structures described in this repo at this time.

-This repo also demonstrates how to connect ESP32 based cameras/PX4 based drones/ROS based Robots to Eclipse Ditto via MQTT using Auto-X Engine.
+This repo also demonstrates how to connect ESP32 based cameras/PX4 based drones/Android based Robots to Eclipse Ditto via MQTT using Auto-X Engine.

+## Model Pool

+> **Note** Because image classification models are rarely used in practical scenarios, we do not privide such kind of models.

-## Models for MCU (such as ESP32 and Arm Cortex-M)
+### Models for MCU (such as ESP32 and Arm Cortex-M)

 - [PicoDet-XS](https://github.com/PaddlePaddle/PaddleDetection/tree/release/2.7/configs/picodet)
 - [PP-Tinypose](https://github.com/PaddlePaddle/PaddleDetection/tree/release/2.7/configs/keypoint/tiny_pose)
 - [PP-MobileSeg-Tiny](https://github.com/PaddlePaddle/PaddleSeg/tree/release/2.9/configs/pp_mobileseg)
 - [PaddleOCR(mobile)](https://github.com/PaddlePaddle/PaddleOCR/blob/main/doc/doc_en/models_list_en.md)

-## Models for CPU (such as Arm Cortex-A and X86)
+### Models for CPU (such as Arm Cortex-A and X86)

 - [Recognize Anything Model](https://github.com/xinyu1205/recognize-anything)
 - [GroundingDINO](https://github.com/IDEA-Research/GroundingDINO)